AlexBezuska/JSLou-2017/README.md

 ## How it works

-This is a web app that takes a two JSON files, one with items and one that defines an item. items can be anything, blog posts, events etc. anything that follows this format:
+This is a web app that takes a two JSON files, one with items and one that defines an item.

+Items can be anything, blog posts, events, portfolio items etc. anything that follows the [Formly api format](#defining-your-data)

 ## How to contribute